shadow/shadow/docs/shadow_config_spec.md

-catching it and exiting cleanly, you can set [`expected_final_state`](#hostshostnameprocessesexpected_final_state) to prevent Shadow from interpreting this as an error. e.g. `SIGKILL` cannot be caught, so will always result in an end state of `!signaled SIGKILL` if the process didn't already exit before the signal was sent.
+catching it and exiting cleanly, you can set [`expected_final_state`](#hostshostnameprocessesexpected_final_state) to prevent Shadow from interpreting this as an error. e.g. `SIGKILL` cannot be caught, so will always result in an end state of `{signaled: SIGKILL}` if the process didn't already exit before the signal was sent.

 ```yaml